Guide to Micro-Entrepreneur Business in France

 |Sales Agent||Tribunal de Commerce (Greffe)||Registre Spécial des Agents Commerciaux|

 Unfortunately, although there are separate business professional categories, the lines between them are not always clear-cut, as many activities can fall into more than one category.
 Thus, a business might be either commercial, artisanal or liberal, depending on the precise nature of the activity being undertaken.
-In some cases, the activity may fall into two categories.
+In some cases, the activity may fall into two categories, such is often the case with the building trades.

 The formalities are different if you are in one of the artistic professions (painter, sculptor etc) as you then to contact La Maison Des Artistes, whilst authors will need to make contact with AGESSA, although both need to also undertake prior registration as a business with URSSAF.
 We wrote an article in our Newsletter concerning affiliation to one of these insurance regimes, which you can read at Becoming An Artist or Author in France.